-Employees who can work from home, particularly those who are considered "vulnerable", remain encouraged to do so.
-Employers must take special precautions to ensure the health and safety of vulnerable employees who are accommodated in the workplace in accordance with the relevant guideline.
-The purpose of this guide is to assist employers with the continuation or resumption of operations in accordance with AL2.
+Unvaccinated and vulnerable employees who can work from home remain encouraged to do so.
+Employers must take special precautions to ensure the health and safety of vulnerable employees who return to work where they can be accommodated in the workplace in accordance with the relevant guideline issued by the Department of Health.
+The purpose of this guide is to assist employers in the continuation of operations in accordance with AL1.